 Green Day Harmonix released Green Day: Rock Band, in 2010.
 The game exported completely on launch and recently one of their newest singles “Oh Love” was released for download.
 Following that, the entire on disc setlist was relicensed for digital download via the music store.
 It seems unlikely that Green Day’s music will ever appear outside of that platform.

 Despite a wonderful story about meeting members of the band on a flight, Journey’s inclusion in Rocksmith seems very unlikely.
 Harmonix was unable to export Anyway You Want It, and since then have only had one other appearance of Journey through their music store.
-Don’t Stop Believing.
+Don’t Stop Believing (Which is now no longer available).
 Problems seem to stem from their original vocalist, Steve Perry being unwilling to co-operate with the other members of the band.
 If Journey ever does appear in Rocksmith, chances are it will be one of those two songs.

 The Who Another supposed Harmonix Exclusive band, but you never know.